RotorWay: 1990s

 In 1990 RotorWay Aircraft underwent reorganization and changed its name to RotorWay International.

 The design and production of the Exec series helicopters began in the early 1990s, starting with the Exec 90.
 The Exec 90 contained the RI 162 engine, and, unlike previous helicopter kits, much of the assembly, including the welding, was done at the factory.
 The Exec 90 was followed by the Exec 162F in 1994.

-The Exec 162F, with some improvements to the FADEC system and the ACIS, is still being produced and sold by RotorWay.
+The Exec 162F, with some improvements to the FADEC system and the ACIS, was produced and sold by RotorWay prior to the company's closure in 2021.

 2000s

 In July 2007, RotorWay announced the development of the A600 Talon.
 This model features an updated FADEC system, an all-glass cockpit, a cog-belt replacing the primary drive chain, and a larger landing gear, among other features.
 By 2017 the company just referred to it as the A600, dropping the Talon name in marketing use.

 In February 2009, RotorWay purchased PMC Machining and Manufacturing, a Phoenix-based builder of helicopter parts.
 The CEO of PMC, Mark Porter, became president and COO of RotorWay as part of the acquisition.
 The company also announced plans to certify a two-seat turbine helicopter using the Rolls-Royce RR300 engine and said that acquiring PMC will make that possible.